Geita Region

-Geita Region (Mkoa wa Geita in Swahili) is one of Tanzania's 31 administrative regions.
+Geita Region (Mkoa wa Geita) is one of Tanzania's 31 administrative regions.
 The region covers an area of 20,054 km2."Geita Region Size" The region is comparable in size to the combined land area of the nation state of Slovenia.
 Geita Region is bordered to the east by Lake Victoria, Mwanza Region and Shinyanga Region.
 The region is bordered by Tabora Region and Kigoma Region to the south and south west respectively.
 Lastly, Gieta is borders Kagera Region to the west.

 According to national census of 2022, the region had 2,977,608 inhabitants, and ranked among the top 5 regions with high population growth rate.
 The region's city (capital) is the town of Geita.
 The region is named after the town of Geita itself.
 The region is home to Tanzania's largest gold mining industries and was also home to Tanzania's fifth president, the late John Magufuli.